HISTORY

 As a result of Mayor’s vision, the Ohio Energy and Advanced Manufacturing Center, Inc. (OEAMC) was born.
 The group met as a committee of volunteers for several years until the Mayor instructed his Law Director to file for incorporation on behalf of the committee.

-We were simultaneously helping the City of Lima acquire and remediate the “Lima Loco Works”, a 64-acre industrial site in Lima, and create a Research and Development Technology Park on property adjacent to that site.
+The first significant Research and Development (R&D) project we partnered on was the development of an Advanced Materials Commercialization Center (AMCC).
+The collaborators in the grant received $1.35 million in funding from the Ohio Department of Development through its Third Frontier Wright Projects program to conduct the research within the walls of a local manufacturing plant.
+We were simultaneously assisting the City of Lima to acquire and remediate the “Lima Loco Works,” a 64-acre industrial site in Lima; and create the Lima Research and Development Technology Park on property adjacent to that site.
 The State of Ohio assisted in both of these endeavors with funding from the H.B.
 442 Program and the Job Ready Site Program.

-In 2006, we implemented the first recommendation of the Ford Foundation which was expanding our outreach activities in the hopes of bring additional partners into the fold.
-By 2007, the Mayor’s “R&D committee” included the Director of R&D for American Trim, the Dean of Engineering of Ohio Northern University, the Plant Manager of the local General Dynamics Plant, the Operations Manager of the Husky Lima Refinery, the President of American Electric Power (AEP-Ohio) in Columbus, Ford’s Executive Director of Global Manufacturing in Dearborn, Michigan and a former Ohio Governor’s Regional Economic Development Director.
+During 2006 & 2007, we implemented the first of the Ford Foundation’s recommendations, which was to expand our outreach activities in the hopes of bringing additional partners into the fold.
+By 2007, the Mayor’s “Technology Committee” included the Director of R&D for American Trim, the Dean of Engineering of Ohio Northern University, the Plant Manager of the local General Dynamics Plant, the Operations Manager of the Husky Lima Refinery, the President of American Electric Power (AEP-Ohio) in Columbus, Ford’s Executive Director of Global Manufacturing in Dearborn, Michigan and a former Ohio Governor’s Regional Economic Development Director.

 In 2012, we were awarded a $1.4 million grant from the United States Department of Commerce, Economic Development Administration (EDA) to construct a new 20,000 square foot Research Center in Lima, Ohio.
 We matched the grant funds with a loan from the Ohio Research and Development Loan Program and the result is a beautiful new facility located in the Lima Technology Park.

 In 2013, we expanded our outreach by traveling to the Oak Ridge National Laboratory (ORNL) in Oak Ridge, Tennessee for an introductory meeting with members of their Manufacturing Division.
-Since that initial meeting, the Oak Ridge team has visited Lima several times and we now enjoy a strong working relationship with them.
-They have collaborated on two of our technology project grant applications.
+Since that initial meeting, the Oak Ridge team has visited Lima several times and since that time we have enjoyed a strong working relationship with them.
+They have collaborated on two of our technology grant applications.
+We have also hosted representatives from the Pacific Northwest National Laboratory (PNNL) located in the State of Washington and they partnered with us on our federal proposal for the development of a new High Velocity Metal Forming (HVMF) Research Commercialization Center.

 In 2015, the OEAMC was awarded $1.2 million in two federal grants to support our High Velocity Metal Forming (HVMF) Commercialization Center activities.
 In July of 2015, we hired a Technical Director for the new HVMF Commercialization Center.
-He immediately began purchasing the specialized custom-made equipment required for the center and conducting outreach activities to potential collaborators in a multi-state region.
+He began purchasing the specialized custom-made equipment required for the center and conducting outreach activities to potential collaborators in a multi-state region.

 2016